danipralea/Agrume/README.md

 ## How

-There are multiple ways you can use the image viewer (and the included Example project shows them all).
+There are multiple ways you can use the image viewer (and the included sample project shows them all).

 For just a single image it's as easy as